Dr. Ron's Ultra-Pure

 I believe that our formulas are superior to any one-a-day multi or calcium supplement because even one daily provides substantial amounts of quality nutrients in greater quantities than are found in any one-a-days we know of.
 Using Doc’s Best and Cal-Mag Hydroxyapatite as one-a day or two-a-day insurance against deficiencies is a strategy many of our customers employ, and one that I often recommend.

 Organ Delight is a wonderful supplement for young children as soon as they begin eating anything besides mother’s milk.
 The capsules are easy to open and the powder dissolves readily in liquid, like the juice from cooking meat.
 Many of our customers give their kids who are a few months old three or four capsules daily.

-Krill Oil and Fermented Cod Liver Oil, the latter usually in the flavored versions, are also great for kids as soon as they are weaned.
-The dose of CLO might be just 1/4 teaspoon (or 2.5 capsules) for a very young child, but once a child is three months, 1/2 teaspoon (or 5 capsules) is fine.
-Krill Oil capsules may be punctured and a small amount given to a child.
+Krill Oil and Cod Liver Oil are also great for kids as soon as they are weaned – ¼ teaspoon a day from 3 months to 12 years of age.
+Krill Oil capsules may be punctured and a small amount given to a child

 What is the difference between the original Cal/Mag Hydroxyapatite Plus formula and the new Cal/Mag-Taurate formula?